bgamari/ghc-wiki-import/working-conventions/git/submodules.md

+So, in order to make change to a submodule you can either:

+>
+>
-So, in order to make change to a submodule you can either work directly on the detached HEAD, or checkout the respective branch the commit is supposed to be pointed at from.
+> 1) Work directly on the detached HEAD in the submodule directory.
+> 2) Checkout the respective branch the commit is supposed to be pointed at from (normally `master`).
+>
+>

 The example below will demonstrate the latter approach for the `utils/haddock` submodule:

 ```